WHAT IS A CHORD SUBSTITUTION? 5 ESSENTIAL JAZZ CHORD SUBSTITUTIONS YOU NEED TO KNOW

 How Do I Know the Real Melody to a Jazz Standard?

-This post is a great starting point to learn how chord substitutions work in music theory.
+This article is a great starting point to learn how chord substitutions work in music theory.
 However, if you want a deeper dive into what makes a chord substitution work, check out the Learn Jazz Standards Inner Circle.

 What is a Chord Substitution?

-A chord substitution is a musical technique where a composer or chordal player chooses to use a different chord instead of the original chord.
-Chord substitutions work because they often have the same (or nearly the same) harmonic function as the original chord, share the same common tones, or produce smooth voice leading that resolves the progression.
+• Chord substitutions work because they often have the same (or nearly the same) harmonic function as the original chord, share the same common tones, or produce smooth voice leading that resolves the progression in a way that is similar to the original chord and sounds good.

 The Importance of Learning Jazz Chord Progressions Before Practicing Chord Substitutions